Incremental Learning of Structured Memory via Closed-Loop Transcription: Introduction

 \section{Introduction}

 Artificial neural networks have demonstrated a great ability to learn representations for hundreds or even thousands of classes of objects, in both discriminative and generative contexts.
-However, networks typically must be trained offline, with data sampled from {\em all classes simultaneously}.
-When a network is naively retrained to learn new classes without data from the old ones, previously learned knowledge will fall victim to the problem of {\em catastrophic forgetting} \cite{catastrophic}.
-This is known in neuroscience as the {\em stability-plasticity dilemma}: the challenge of ensuring that a neural system can learn from a new environment while retaining essential knowledge from previous ones \cite{Grossberg1987CompetitiveLF}.
+However, networks typically must be trained offline, with uniformly sampled data from all classes simultaneously.
+When the same network is updated to learn new classes without data from the old ones, previously learned knowledge will fall victim to the problem of {\em catastrophic forgetting} \citep{McCloskey1989catastrophic}.
+This is known in neuroscience as the stability-plasticity dilemma: the challenge of ensuring that a neural system can learn from a new environment while retaining essential knowledge from previous ones \citep{Grossberg1987CompetitiveLF}.

-In contrast, natural neural systems like those found in animal brains do not seem to suffer from such catastrophic forgetting at all.
-They are capable of learning from new objects while preserving their memory of previously learned objects.
-This ability, for either natural or artificial neural systems, is often referred to as {\em incremental learning}, {\em continual learning}, {\em sequential learning}, or {\em life-long learning} \cite{controlled-forgetting}.
-Emulating this capability would enable artificial neural systems that are trained in fundamentally more scalable and flexible ways, for example, without preparing or providing data for many classes all at once.
+In contrast, natural neural systems (e.g. animal brains) do not seem to suffer from such catastrophic forgetting at all.
+They are capable of developing new memory of new objects while retaining memory of previously learned objects.
+This ability, for either natural or artificial neural systems, is often referred to as {\em incremental learning, continual learning, sequential learning}, or {\em life-long learning}~ \citep{controlled-forgetting}.

-Many recent works in the neuroscience and machine learning communities have highlighted the importance of this problem, leading to methods for training neural networks with external mechanisms for addressing the stability-plasticity dilemma.
-These mechanisms include retaining raw exemplar data~\cite{icarl}, maintaining a separate generative neural network~\cite{DGR}, or performing architectural manipulations~\cite{Packnet}.
-Inspired by the more fundamental propensity for learning incrementally that we see in natural neural systems, our work studies incremental learning with a focus on circumventing the complexity of these external mechanisms.
-We present a combination of two qualities, which have not been demonstrated in conjunction in existing incremental learning approaches:
+While many recent works have highlighted how incremental learning might enable artificial neural systems that are trained in more flexible ways, the strongest existing efforts toward answering the stability-plasticity dilemma for artificial neural networks typically require raw exemplars \citep{icarl,chaudhry2019tiny} or require external task information \citep{EWC}.
+Raw exemplars, particularly in the case of high-dimensional inputs like images, are costly and difficult to scale, while external mechanisms --- which, as surveyed in Section~\ref{sec:related}, include secondary networks and representation spaces for generative replay, incremental allocation of network resources, network duplication, or explicit isolation of used and unused parts of the network --- require heuristics and incur hidden costs.